-Previous studies on $D_5$ symmetry have often been employed to explain fermion masses and mixing, with the earliest work applying $D_5$ to the construction of a four-quark model \cite{Krawczyk:1980bb}, in which the authors introduced three Higgs doublets.
-Later, C. Hagedorn et al. \cite{Hagedorn:2006ir} attempted to introduce $D_5$ symmetry into the 3HDM, but found that its scalar potential exhibits an accidental $U(1)$ symmetry, which would lead to the emergence of phenomenologically unacceptable massless Goldstone bosons.
-Based on this, they further successfully introduced $D_5$ symmetry into the 4HDM and proved that the scalar potential of this model has no accidental symmetries.
-However, their work only proved that spontaneous CP violation is not allowed for configurations with completely arbitrary vev parameters, without further investigating the specific vev parameter configurations that may lead to SCPV or analyzing the full vacuum structure of the model.
-Generally speaking, for a successful MHDM, the study of its full vacuum structure is of crucial importance.
-In this paper, we have investigated the full neutral vacuum structure of the 4HDM with $D_5$ symmetry.
-We systematically analyzed all possible real and complex vacua, focusing on the possibility of spontaneous CP breaking.
+Previous studies employing $D_5$ symmetry have often aimed to explain fermion masses and mixing \cite{Krawczyk:1980bb,Ma:2004br,Hagedorn:2006ir,Vien:2019eju,Van:2023aib,Pramanick:2023fal}, with one of the earliest applications being a four-quark model \cite{Krawczyk:1980bb}, in which three Higgs doublets were introduced.
+Later, C. Hagedorn et al. \cite{Hagedorn:2006ir} attempted to implement $D_5$ symmetry in the 3HDM, but found that its scalar potential exhibits an accidental $U(1)$ symmetry that would lead to phenomenologically unacceptable massless Goldstone bosons.
+Building on this, they successfully introduced $D_5$ symmetry into the 4HDM and proved that the scalar potential of this model has no accidental symmetries.
+However, their work only demonstrated that spontaneous CP violation is not allowed for completely arbitrary vev parameters; they neither investigated the specific vev configurations that might lead to SCPV nor analyzed the full vacuum structure of the model.
+In general, a thorough study of the full vacuum structure is crucial for any successful MHDM.
+In this paper, we investigate the full neutral vacuum structure of the 4HDM with $D_5$ symmetry.
+We systematically analyze all possible real and complex vacua, focusing on the possibility of spontaneous CP breaking.
 Finally, we provide a complete list of the complex vacua that lead to spontaneous CP violation.

-In section 2, we introduced the non-Abelian discrete group $D_5$ and incorporated it into the 4HDM, thus constructing the scalar potential of the model.
-In section 3, we systematically summarize the process of solving the neutral vacuum structure.
-In section 4, we analyze the possible real vacua in the $D_5$ 4HDM, and present the positive definiteness conditions of the Hessian.
-In section 5, we analyzed the possible complex vacua in the $D_5$ 4HDM, investigated whether they can lead to spontaneous CP violation, and also discussed the positive definiteness conditions of the Hessian.
-In section 6, the residual $Z_2$ symmetry was discussed.
-In section 7, we discussed the relationship between real vacua and complex vacua.
-In section 8, which is the final conclusion.
+The remainder of this paper is organized as follows.
+Section~\ref{Sec:potential} introduces the non-Abelian discrete group $D_5$ and incorporates it into the 4HDM, thereby constructing the scalar potential of the model.
+Section~\ref{Sec:vacua} systematically summarizes the procedure for solving the neutral vacuum structure.
+Section~\ref{Sec:Realvacua} analyzes the possible real vacua in the $D_5$ 4HDM and presents the conditions for the positive definiteness of the Hessian.
+Section~\ref{Sec:Complexvacua} analyzes the possible complex vacua in the $D_5$ 4HDM, investigates whether they can lead to spontaneous CP violation, and discusses the corresponding positive-definiteness conditions.
+Section~\ref{Sec:Z2} discusses the residual $Z_2$ symmetry.
+Section~\ref{Sec:Complexvsreal} discusses the relationship between real and complex vacua.
+Finally, Section~\ref{Sec:Conclusion} summarizes our conclusions.